Anna Jones (businesswoman)

-Anna Jones (born March 1975) is a British business woman and entrepreneur who lives in London, UK.
-Jones is the Co-Founder of AllBright, a Members Club and community that celebrates and connects women at work.
-She served as CEO of Hearst Magazines, UK between 2014 and 2017.
+Anna Jones (born March 1975) is a British entrepreneur.
+She is the co-founder of AllBright, a community that connects women at work.
+She was CEO of Hearst Magazines, UK between 2014 and 2017.

-Anna joined the Board of the Creative Industries Federation in 2015 and from May 2017 to April 2018 served on the Board of Telecom Italia as Chairman of the Nomination and Remuneration Committee.
+Jones was a member of the board of directors for the Creative Industries Federation.
+She was on the board of Telecom Italia as chairman of the Nomination and Remuneration Committee.